-\begin{cor} The set of representations of dimension vector $d$ in $\Pi_{k}(Q, D_{Q})$ is the zero fiber of the moment map $\mu_{d}$. \end{cor}
+\begin{cor} The set of representations of dimension vector $d$ in $\Pi(Q, D_{Q})$ is the zero fiber of the moment map $\mu_{d}$. \end{cor}

-The remainder of this section is dedicated to a proof of the above theorem, which a posteriori justifies the terminology preprojective algebra from a geometric context.
+The remainder of this section is dedicated to a proof of the above theorem, justifying the terminology preprojective algebra in a geometric context.

 Since $Q$ is a finite quiver, $r = \sum_{i \in Q_{0}} e_{i} r$ can be computed locally at each vertex, where it is given by a sum over all incoming arrows.
 Hence it suffices to prove the above result in the context of a quiver with a single decorated arrow.
-Such decorated quivers satisfying condition (F) either have a single vertex or take the form,
+Such decorated quivers satisfying condition (F) take the form,

 where $A, A_{1},$ and $A_{2}$ are symmetric Frobenius algebras.
 The formula for the moment map in cases (IV) and (V) follow from the (II) and (III) cases, respectively, by post-composing with the map $d\Delta^{*}: \fg_{d}^{*} \oplus \fg_{d}^{*} \rightarrow \fg_{d}^{*}$, induced from the diagonal map $\Delta: G_{d} \rightarrow G_{d} \times G_{d}$.
 Next notice (III) is a special case of (I), when $A_{1} = A_{2} = A$.
 Moreover the definition of $e_{1}r$ uses only the unit $k \subset A_{2}$ and hence one can further reduce to verifying the theorem in the two cases: